 Laundry manufacturers sometimes add formaldehyde to their formulas.
 Formaldehyde is carcinogenic, a skin irritant, and a respiratory poison.
-The massive list of formaldehyde side effects can be found in the article, Vaccine Ingredients and Vaccine Secrets.
+The massive list of formaldehyde side effects can be found in our article about vaccine ingredients.
 Formaldehyde was the main ingredient in hair straightening products that prompted O.S.H.A. to issue a hazard alert about the health risks.
 Some of the products have been reformulated to remove formaldehyde, because the California Attorney General sued the companies responsible.

 Most cleaning products contain phthalates, which are chemicals that are normally used to make plastics softer and malleable.
 They are often present in laundry products as manufacturing byproducts.
 Phthalates cause massive hormone disruptions, which makes them particularly damaging to women's health.
 They also cause cancer, birth defects, and fertility problems.
 Phthalates are still being studied, but the findings are arriving too late.
 The Centers for Disease Control reported that phthalates can be found in the blood of most Americans, and the greatest quantities are in women.
 Women have more contact with cleaning products, which is the main reason for their increased exposure.
 The breadth of the danger is not yet fully understood, but phthalates are being studied by several government agencies, including the F.D.A., the N.I.E.H.S., and the National Toxicology Program's Center for the Evaluation of Risks to Human Reproduction.